alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

     If your organisation provides private health insurance, consider whether it covers the costs associated with transitioning.
     This is still quite unusual in the UK (I think it's more common in the US), but that's changing.
+    Several of the organisations I looked at (including Accenture, Herbert Smith Freehills, Starbucks) explicitly cover the costs of medical transition in their healthcare plans.

     The Accenture policy is very thorough in this regard -- not only do they cover the medical costs, but there's an exact breakdown of which treatments are and aren't covered, and who they're covered for.
     (Not just the employee, but also dependent family members and partners.)